 top of page

-On August 1, 2000, HFA launched its first congregate meal service in an effort to relieve hunger, provide nutritional needs, and offer socio-cultural support for Chicago’s Korean seniors.
+On August 1, 2000, HFA launched its first congregate meal service to relieve hunger, provide nutritional needs, and offer socio-cultural support for Chicago’s Korean seniors.
 Through the lunch program, HFA helps seniors overcome alienation by providing opportunities to find social support, camaraderie, and a deeper sense of community.

 Nutritious Korean meals are delivered to homebound seniors who are unable to prepare meals on their own.
-In order to qualify, you must be aged 60 and older and your needs must be assessed by the local Care Coordination Units (CCUs).
+To qualify, you must be aged 60 and older and your needs must be assessed by the local Care Coordination Units (CCUs).

 PUBLIC BENEFIT ASSISTANCE